rohitsakala/strategies/README.md

 - Add Fyers broker support.
 - Make initilization of database as singleton pattern
 - Use external secret stores in Github Actions instead of Github Secrets
+- Add MarginCheck func in the interface of strategy

 # FAQ's